 Business Tips from a Former CIA Officer, by J.C.
 Carleson

 It turns out that corporate America can learn a lot from CIA spies in areas such as how to respond to crises and how to achieve operational excellence.
-The author found that her experience in the CIA gave her a greater understanding of human nature, new techniques for obtaining information, and a significantly improved awareness of potential security problems, adding up to give her a powerful edge in the business world..
+The author found that her experience in the CIA gave her a greater understanding of human nature, which helped her understand why people take certain actions or behave in a certain manner.
+She learned new techniques for obtaining information, both in person and on the phone, and gained a significantly improved awareness of potential security problems.
+All of these new skills added up to give her a powerful edge in the business world..

 The book uses real life examples from her experience in the CIA.
 The author explains how working like a spy can teach you the principles of: